-

 - Go to Admin → Permalinks → Click on Save Changes.

-OPTION 2: Add Knowledge Base to the Existing Page
+OPTION 2: Add Knowledge Base to an Existing Page

 If you already have an existing page on which you want to show your Knowledge Base, just insert KB shortcode: